 In this section, you have an opportunity to delve into some emotions in a little more detail by reflecting on what it feels like to experience different emotions.

 If you really want to challenge yourself, you think of strategies of how you might move up or down on the scale.
-Some strategies can be found in other tools, such as goal-setting a grounding techniques, just click here.
+Some strategies can be found in other tools, such as goal-setting and grounding techniques, just click here.

 Pick a few emotions to focus on and ask yourself how intense and how comfortable they are to experience.
 Below, you can use the sliders to rate different emotions and write down a little more detail to explain why you gave it a particular rating.